 - No state or federal agencies may apply

-Applications will be reviewed upon receipt.
-If approved, contracts will be drawn up and upon completion, payment is issued as direct payment to vendors for services rendered at no more than 50% of actual up to the award amount.
+- Payment is issued as direct payment to vendors for services rendered at no more than 50% of actual up to the award amount.

-Within six months of award date, grantee will be required to submit supporting documentation to verify project completion, project performance as outlined in the original application.
+- Projects must be completed within six months of award date.
+Grantee is required to submit supporting documentation to verify project completion and project performance as outlined in the original application.

 Documentation includes, but is not limited to: